python-rpa-dev/vagrant/README.md

    * Download the install files
    * Run the setup and consult the documenation if necessary

+   * As an alternative you can use *winget install vagrant* from the command line.

 3. Spin up the sandboxed test platform
    * If everything went well, open a cmd.exe or any other console application and type